Honey & Co Daily

 Quality Chop House lunch

 Here’s a restaurant that knows its value.
 The Quality Chop House is an old working man’s eating house in Farringdon – a 153-year-old one at that – which has reinvented itself as a smartened-up British restaurant.
 Lunch is good value at £29 a head and consists of three courses; a starter (say celeriac soup with vanilla brown butter), a main (like schnitzel holstein) and a dessert (Dorset apple cake with calvados cream).
-The menu changes every two weeks to give you enough time to digest the experience, miss the experience and come back for an entirely new experience.
-Their wine bar, Quality Wines, is next door as well (not to give you any grand ideas of sacking the rest of the working day off..).
+The menu changes every two weeks to give you enough time to digest the experience, miss the experience, and come back for an entirely new experience.
+Their wine bar, Quality Wines, is next door as well (not to give you any grand ideas of sacking off the rest of the working day…).

-Details: 88 Farringdon Road, London, EC1R 3EA | Book here
+Details: 88 Farringdon Road, London, EC1R 3EA | Book lunch at the Quality Chop House

 The Palomar | Soho